kcghost/busyrc/README.md

 1. udev

-   You need to decide what to use to set up the devices and load the modules. minirc supports busybox's mdev, systemd's udev, and a fork of udev, eudev, by default.
-You can change the udev system by writing UDEV=busybox, UDEV=systemd, or UDEV=eudev respectively into /etc/minirc.conf.
+   You need to decide what to use to set up the devices and load the modules. busyrc supports busybox's mdev, systemd's udev, and a fork of udev, eudev, by default.
+You can change the udev system by writing UDEV=busybox, UDEV=systemd, or UDEV=eudev respectively into /etc/busyrc.conf.

    eudev and systemd's udev work out of the box, so they are recommended.
 To set up mdev, you can use this as a reference: